Vaibhavs10/insanely-fast-whisper/README.md

                         Path or URL to the audio file to be transcribed.
   --device-id DEVICE_ID
                         Device ID for your GPU.
 Just pass the device number when using CUDA, or "mps" for Macs with Apple Silicon. (default: "0")
-  --transcript-path TRANSCRIPT_PATH
+  --backend {auto,transformers,mlx}
+                        Backend to use: transformers, mlx, or auto to pick based on the environment. (default: auto) --transcript-path TRANSCRIPT_PATH
                         Path to save the transcription output. (default: output.json) --model-name MODEL_NAME
-                        Name of the pretrained model/ checkpoint to perform ASR. (default: openai/whisper-large-v3) --task {transcribe,translate}
+                        Name of the pretrained model/ checkpoint to perform ASR. (default: openai/whisper-large-v3) --mlx-model {whisper,parakeet}
+                        When using the MLX backend, choose between Whisper or Parakeet checkpoints. (default: whisper) --task {transcribe,translate}
                         Task to perform: transcribe or translate to another language. (default: transcribe) --language LANGUAGE